ViniBjazevich/full-stack-docker/README.md

 To create a container:
 - --name gives the container its name
 - -p allows you to map a localhost port to the container port
-- -d allows you to run the container detatched from the terminal (you can still run commands in the terminall while the container is running)
+- -d allows you to run the container detached from the terminal (you can still run commands in the terminall while the container is running)
 ```
 docker run --name api_container1 -p 8080:8080 -d api_image
 ```